-Honours/fourth year engineering/postgraduate Diploma level students should state clearly which thematic research focus area they are applying for, so that it is clear that they can form part of the future pipeline development.
+Honours/fourth-year engineering/postgraduate diploma level students should clearly state which thematic research focus area they are applying for to demonstrate their potential contribution to future pipeline development.
 It will be an added advantage to show whether their final year project is aligned with the research focus area.